-The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with generally accepted accounting principles.
+The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States.

 Cash and Cash Equivalents:

 For purposes of the statement of cash flows, the Corporation considers all cash and other highly liquid investments with initial maturities of three months or less to be cash equivalents.